 - ½ teaspoon garlic powder

 - canola, vegetable, or peanut oil for frying (amount depends on your frying vessel, but my 12" cast iron skillet holds about 24 ounces of oil)

 - In a large, shallow bowl or dish with sides, mix together the flour, cajun seasoning, onion and garlic powders.
 Set aside.

 - In a second bowl, beat the eggs and water.
 Set aside.

 - Dip one chicken tender at a time into the flour then the eggs, and then back into the flour, pressing to coat the chicken well.

 - Repeat with the remaining tenders and set them aside while you heat the oil.

-- If using a 12" skillet, pour oil to a depth of 2 inches and heat on high to 375 (you can use a thermometer to check if you aren't sure).
+- Pour oil to a depth of 2 inches in a large cast iron skillet or deep pot.
+Heat on medium-high to 375 (you can use a thermometer to check if you aren't sure).

-- Slowly add three to four pieces of chicken, reduce heat to medium high, and allow them to fry until just brown on one side--about 5 minutes--then turn and cook until golden on the second side--6 to 7 minutes more.
-Transfer to a paper towel lined plate to drain and repeat with the other tenders.
+- Slowly add three to four pieces of coated chicken, reduce heat to medium high, and allow them to fry until just brown on one side--about 5 minutes--then turn and cook until golden on the second side--6 to 7 minutes more.
+Transfer to a wire rack over a baking sheet to drain and repeat with the other tenders.
 Make sure to stay by the stove!

 - Serve the tenders warm with your favorite dipping sauce.